payment-external-notification/HPM2SampleCode/HPM2SampleCodeJava/README.md

-HPM2SampleCodeJava is JEE dynamic web application eclipse project which demonstrates how to utilize HPM2.0 in your commerce web application.
+HPM2SampleCodeJava is Java EE dynamic web application eclipse project which demonstrates how to utilize HPM2.0 in your commerce web application.

 REQUIREMENTS: